-In CY 2024, TIRD consolidated and processed the list of PCA-registered coconut and oil palm-based business entities submitted by the PCA Regional Offices from January to November 2024.
-Registered business entities were entered into the 2024 PCA Trade Directory and categorized into 27 commodity-based Trade Directories.
+In CY 2024, TIRD consolidated and processed the list of PCA-registered coconut and oil palm-based business entities were entered into the 2024 PCA Trade Directory and categorized into 27 commoditybased Trade Directories.
 This is for the PCA Management to see the overall business landscape of the country's coconut and palm oil industry and monitor the growth of the processing and manufacturing sector of the industry.
 This is to serve as a guide in the decision-making, planning, and strategizing on how to fast-track the inclusive and sustainable development of the coconut and oil palm industry, capture market opportunities, optimize investment opportunities in the industry, and manage risks that may cause an adverse domino effect to the livelihood of the smallholder farmers.